The Artemis II Mission (Updated)

 ORION SPACECRAFT

-Mounted atop the core stage of the Space Launch System rocket is the Orion spacecraft.
+Mounted atop the core stage of the Space Launch System rocket is the Orion spacecraft, which the Artemis II crew named Integrity.
 This is the multi-purpose crew vehicle that will carry the astronauts to the Moon and back.
 It is made of an aluminum-lithium alloy.
 The configuration of the Orion spacecraft is not that dissimilar to the Apollo spacecraft back in the day.
 At launch, Orion consists of three major components: the service module, the crew module and the launch abort system.

 The Service Module, developed by Airbus and provided by the European Space Agency, is a cylindrical section at the base of the spacecraft that houses Orion’s power and propulsion systems.
 At the base is the single Orbital Maneuvering System Engine (OMS-E) which can provide 6,000 pounds of thrust.
 Flanking the sides are four deployable solar wings which provide electricity to the various systems (engine, life support, thermal control, etc.).